Depechie/OpenTelemetryGrafana/README.md

 ### Components used:

 - ASP.NET Web API for demo services
-- RabbitMq as message queue ( still todo in the Aspire variant )
+- RabbitMq as message queue
 - OpenTelemetry Collector as middle man for tracing and logs
 - BlackBox and Prometheus for service metrics and health checks
 - Loki for log aggregation